mysidia-deluxe/Mysidia-Deluxe/README.md

 If you're planning to use Mysidia Deluxe for a new site, please use the latest version from the releases section.
 Releases are finalized and you are less likely to run bugs caused by newly added features.

+This script is completely free to use.
 The [original ToS](http://www.mysidiaadoptables.com/tos.php) still applies here, and you may use this script for a commercial site. **You are not allowed to sell the script itself.**